-Commitment to Equality and Diversity At Reach Out Care we recognise the diverse society and communities in which we all live and work.
+Commitment to Equality and Diversity At the National Fostering Agency South East we recognise the diverse society and communities in which we all live and work.
 We embrace and celebrate diversity, respect difference and promote equality of opportunity.
 We aim to recruit staff and carers from all backgrounds to reflect the demographics of the regions in which we operate, and to meet the diverse needs of the fostered children we care for.
 We are aware that discrimination, prejudice, unfairness and oppression can exist in every aspect of daily living, including education, employment, health and social care.
-We are committed to enabling all fostered children, foster carers and their children, and employees to reach their full potential as individuals, unimpeded by discrimination, unfairness or oppressive behaviour within the organisation.
-At Reach Out Care we want all fostered children in our care, our foster carers and employees to feel valued and treated equally and fairly.
+We are committed to enabling all fostered children, foster parents and their children, and employees to reach their full potential as individuals, unimpeded by discrimination, unfairness or oppressive behaviour within the organisation.
+At the National Fostering Agency South East we want all fostered children in our care, our foster carers and employees to feel valued and treated equally and fairly.
 Our goal is to ensure our values are embedded in our day to day working practices with all our stakeholders and service user groups.